-Income Tax will continue to be collected by HMRC, but the Welsh Government will be able to vary the rate paid by Welsh resident taxpayers.
+HMRC will continue to collect Income Tax, but the Welsh Government will be able to vary the rate paid by Welsh resident taxpayers.
 This means that people living in Wales could pay a different rate of Income Tax compared to people in other parts of the UK.

 In practice, this will work by reducing the basic, higher and additional rates of income tax by 10 pence.
 The Welsh rates set by the Welsh Government will then be added to this.

-For more information about Income Tax in Wales see the Welsh Government website.
+For more information about Income Tax in Wales and the rates for 2019 to 2020 see the Welsh Government website.